 Rsync, by default, finds files that need to be transferred using a "quick check" algorithm (by default) that looks for files that have changed in size or in last-modified time.
 Any changes in the other preserved attributes (as requested by options) are made on the destination file directly when the quick check indicates that the file’s data does not need to be updated.

 By transferring less data, rsync is considerably more useful when dealing with slow or small bandwidth network connections.
 However, it has no advantage over other file transfer protocols such as ftp or scp when copying new files between systems.

 How to use Rsync to sync files between servers?

-For copying the large amount of data from one server to another, rsync is the best choice.
+For copying a large amount of data from one server to another, rsync is the best choice.

 rsync command can be run on any of the servers.
 Some common options used with rsync commands.

 -r : copies data recursively (but don’t preserve timestamps and permission while transferring data

 -a : archive mode, archive mode allows copying files recursively and it also preserves symbolic links, file permissions, user & group ownerships and timestamps